dancasmor/A-bio-inspired-implementation-of-a-sparse-learning-spike-based-hippocampus-memory-model/README.md

 In case you want to try some of the tests discussed in the paper such as the stress test or the random access test, you can use <a href="memory_testbench.py">memory_testbench.py</a>.
 It generates the input_spikes.ini necessary to carry out the test, as well as indicating the simulation time required and the number of operations performed.
 </p>
 <p align="justify">
-Finally, in order to be able to use the memory model as a module within an SNN network, we are working on the development of a Python library to facilitate this process, while it is possible to take it from <a href="DG_CA3_CA1_one_hot.py">DG_CA3_CA1_one_hot.py</a> and manage memory input and output connections.
+Finally, in order to be able to use the memory model as a module within a larger SNN network, we have developed a python package that includes this memory model (among others): sPyMem.
+You can install sPyMem via pip thanks to its <a href="https://pypi.org/project/sPyMem/">PyPi</a> distribution: <code>pip install sPyMem</code> or download it from source on their <a href="https://github.com/dancasmor/sPyMem/">github repository</a>.
+In this package, the memory model presented in this paper would be called <strong>hippocampus_with_forgetting</strong>.
 </p>